zalintyre/ARPSpoofEx/README.md

 ## Quickstart

-`./ARPSpoofEx.sh -i eth0 -v <IP Address>`
-This command will use arpspoof to direct all traffic from the gateway to the victim and reverse over your interface.
+The following command will use arpspoof to direct all traffic from the gateway to the victim and reverse over your interface.
 The IP Address of the router will be determined automatically.

+* `./ARPSpoofEx.sh -i eth0 -v <IP Address>`